fedora-riscv/releng/docs/source/sop_mass_branching.rst

 ---------------

-All the following listed repos needs updating, including adding a new branch for branched release and updating master branch with new release values.
+All the following listed repos needs updating, including adding a new branch for branched release and updating rawhide branch with new release values.

 1. https://pagure.io/pungi-fedora
 2. https://pagure.io/fedora-kickstarts